deroverda/recommended-radio-streams/README.md

 *Note: Not all of the URLs lead directly to the stream.
-However, they will take you to the station's website where you can find the stream link.*
+However, they will take you to the station's website (most probably :D) where you can find the stream link.*

 I use [Radio Browser](https://www.radio-browser.info/) to fetch the direct stream URLs for these stations.